meteor/meteor/content/data-loading.md

 Although you can use publications and subscriptions in Meteor via an intuitive understanding, sometimes it's useful to know exactly what happens under the hood when you subscribe to data.

-Suppose you have a simple publication of the following form:
+Suppose you have a publication of the following form:

 ```js
 Meteor.publish('Posts.all', function() {